Taiko2k/Tauon/README.md

 <a href='https://flathub.org/apps/details/com.github.taiko2k.tauonmb'><img width='240' alt='Download on Flathub' src='https://flathub.org/assets/badges/flathub-badge-en.png'/></a>

-  > **Upgrading note:** If you are upgrading from the old standalone flatpak package that was previously provided, make sure to uninstall it first, use `sudo flatpak uninstall com.github.taiko2k.tauonmb`.
-Default permissions are now more restricted, if some functions no longer work, see [Flatpak Permissions](https://github.com/Taiko2k/TauonMusicBox/wiki/Flatpak-Permissions).

 ___

-For further documentation see the [wiki](https://github.com/Taiko2k/tauonmb/wiki/Basic-Use-Guide).
+For manual and further documentation see the [wiki](https://github.com/Taiko2k/tauonmb/wiki/Basic-Use-Guide).

 Feel free to submit any issues or suggestions.
 I'd love to hear your feedback.